pestphp/docs/pest3-now-available.md

 # Pest v3 Now Available

 Today, we're thrilled to announce the release of **Pest 3**.
-As we announced at Laracon US, Pest 3 introduces Mutation Testing, arch presets, Team Management, New Configuration API, multiple improvements to Architectural Testing & more.
+As we announced at Laracon US, Pest 3 introduces Mutation Testing, Arch Presets, Team Management, New Configuration API, multiple improvements to Architectural Testing & more.

 Check out Pest's creator, Nuno Maduro, live demonstrating what's new in Pest 3: